cable8mm/maintenance/README.md

 npm run dev
 ```

 At last, visit http://localhost:5174/.
 The port 5174 can be changed as needed.
 You are free to edit `index.html` and the `maintenance.png` image.

+## Test

 The website reloads whenever you save `index.html`.
+Trust your eyes and instincts.

+## Deploy

+Copy the files located in the `public` folder to the document root in your web server.

+While FTP is good, using rsync would upload faster.
+Additionally, CI/CD is generally the best approach.

 ## License